MARCH/InfoAge PDP-11/20 System and Exhibit

 [11/20 front panel]

 I soon found that this system was part of document scanning systems developed by the US Government's National Bureau of Standards (NBS, now NIST) from the 1950's through the 1990's.
 This particular system was donated by M. Leighton Greenough, who developed systems used those systems at NBS and later as a consultant.
 He eventually purchased it and continued to do similar scanning work for the US government.
-Mr. Greenough was kind enough to write a description of his history with these system and provide photos, which are now available on this Web page.
+Mr. Greenough was kind enough to write a description of his history with these system and provide photos, which are now shown and discussed on this Web page.
 This particular PDP-11/20 was used for evaluation of experimental scanning techniques and not for production scanning.

 This 11/20 donation includes the original 1969 distribution of DEC's paper tape operating and development system, including paper tapes and manuals.
 A description of the DEC paper tape software system and its console of switches and lights, is on the Web pages linked in this section.
 Documents, boards, paper tapes, the contents of the 11/20 itself, were listed and photographed.
 The history of this and related systems at the NBS, with photos, was provided by Mr. Greenough himself.
 Others provided related artifacts, and videos to display operation of a papertape programming environment like the 11/20's.
 I produced a set of Web pages (this is a subset) and the exhibit posters and the exhibit displays.
+David Gesswein of pdp8.net produced videos of operating a Teletype, and operating a PDP-8, an earlier DEC computer with similar front panel.

 - Herb Johnson

-MARCH/InfoAge and the PDP 11/20 Exhibit
+The PDP 11/20 Exhibit

 The InfoAge Web site is at this Web link.